lauratheq/lste/README.md

 ## Plugins

 LSTE itself is very limited in its functionality but it comes with a plugin system which allows expanding everything in LSTE.

-### Currated Plugins

-Currently there are following currated plugins available:

-* [Meta](https://github.com/lauratheq/meta.lste) allows the usage of meta fields throught an LSTE project
-* [Active Menu](https://github.com/lauratheq/active-menu.lste) which allows to indicate which menu entry should be active
-* [Articles](https://github.com/lauratheq/articles.lste) enables a blog like content management
-* [Excerpts Markdown](https://github.com/lauratheq/excerpts-markdown.lste) enables markdown rendering for excerpts
-* [RSS](https://github.com/lauratheq/rss.lste) generates an RSS-Feed out of the articles.

-See the readmes on the plugins for more information about their functionality.
+These plugins are loaded depending on the project settings.

 ### Using plugins

 Using plugins in LSTE is fairly easy:

-1. Create a file in your home directory called `.listerc`
+1. Head to the configuration of your site in `lste.conf`
 2. Place the content for the plugins into it whereas the value is the shortened address of the plugin on github:

 ```